Most operating systems have some sort of

 While there are obvious security risks to granting this level of access to a user, it is frequently used with cloud instances and virtual machines to help configure the system.
 For example, the official AMI for Red Hat Enterprise Linux 7 in the Amazon Web Services Marketplace ships with the

-password locked
+root password locked

-password locked.
-The ec2-user
+and the ec2-user password locked.
+The ec2-user account

 is set up to allow interactive remote access through SSH public key authentication.

-can also run any command as root
+The ec2-user can also run any command as root without a

-password because the last line of the AMI's /etc/sudoers
+password because the last line of the AMI's /etc/sudoers file is

 ec2-user ALL=(ALL) NOPASSWD: ALLFor example, an administrator might get an interactive shell as